Excellence in Research

-With our partner organisations, our fundamental mission is to ensure that that the best possible clinical service is underpinned by the very latest developments in scientific and clinical teaching, training and research.
+Our fundamental mission is to ensure that the best possible clinical service is underpinned by the very latest development in scientific and clinical teaching, training and research.

 Our work with the National Institute for Health Research, the largest national clinical research funder in Europe, includes an award of £6.5 million to establish the NIHR Biomedical Research Centre for cardiovascular research.

 Funding from the Wellcome Trust and Medical Research Council helped establish East London Genes & Health, one of the world’s largest community-based genetics studies based in our Centre for Population Genomic Medicine.